c1cad4/cybchat/PRIVACY_POLICY.md

 ## Contact

-bitchat is an open source project.
+cybchat is an open source project.
 For privacy questions:
-- View our source code: [https://github.com/permissionlesstech/bitchat/tree/main](https://github.com/permissionlesstech/bitchat/tree/main)
+- View our source code: [https://github.com/permissionlesstech/cybchat/tree/main](https://github.com/permissionlesstech/cybchat/tree/main)
 - Open an issue on GitHub
 - Join the discussion in public rooms

 ## Philosophy

-Privacy isn't just a feature—it's the entire point. bitchat proves that modern communication doesn't require surrendering your privacy.
+Privacy isn't just a feature—it's the entire point. cybchat proves that modern communication doesn't require surrendering your privacy.
 No accounts, no servers, no surveillance.
 Just people talking freely.

 ---

-*This policy is released into the public domain under The Unlicense, just like bitchat itself.*
+*This policy is released into the public domain under The Unlicense, just like cybchat itself.*